mzhengg/job-extraction-pipeline/README.md

 terraform destroy
 ```

-### 2) Test and Deploy Lambda Package
+### 2) Test and Deploy Container to AWS Fargate

-AWS Lambda is used to execute the lambda function that will:
+AWS Fargate is used to host and execute a container that will:
     - Scrape Indeed.com using Selenium and Python
     - Upload the raw job postings to AWS S3
     - Transform the raw data using PySpark